 - Visual, intuitive explanations (great for visual learners or for looking at a concept in a different way to reinforce the material)

 If you want to make the wrong decision, listen to everyone.
 Everyone has an agenda or circumstances that may not align with yours.

 So trust yourself, and decide based on your own needs given the evidence.
 Other people will recommend whatever suits their agenda.

 If you’re not sure where to start, I would personally start with Strategies & Tactics and add on AdaptiBar or UWorld as needed.
 You can always add either later instantly.

-Or if you’re already set on either AdaptiBar or UWorld, I’m partial to one personally, but you have your own needs.
-Check the comparison here.
+Or if you’re already set on either AdaptiBar or UWorld but not sure which one to get, check the comparison here.

 Again, look at what I’ve laid out above, and listen to YOUR needs, not me!
 (If you want me to tell you what to do, that’s what a consultation is for.)

 These are all excellent resources that I’ve curated.
 You can pass the MBE using one or all—but only if you start.

 Start implementing these strategies.
 Start using the tools designed to help you learn the material and the patterns.